Skip to content

 Multi-Agent Event Monitoring

-In multi-agent workflows, each agent stores events in its own state.
-To access events:
+In multi-agent workflows, each agent stores events in its own state:

 The events system forms the foundation for agent introspection and is essential for debugging, monitoring, and building sophisticated multi-agent systems.